vitosamson/np-mod-tools/README.md

   - **Access and manage modmail via mod.reddit.com** - for reading and responding to the new modmail
   - **Manage and assign flair in subreddits I moderate** - for flairing the post on approval/rejection/RFE
   - **Approve, remove, mark nsfw, and distinguish content in subreddits I moderate** - for distinguishing and stickying the reminder comment after approval
+  - **Read wiki pages through my account** - for accessing comment templates from the wiki
   - **Maintain this access indefinitely (or until manually revoked)** - so the extension doesn't have to ask you for permission every time it wants to do something

 ## Assumptions